sass/sass/doc-src/SCSS_FOR_SASS_USERS.md

 # Intro to SCSS for Sass Users

-Sass 3 introduces a new syntax known as SCSS which is fully compatible with the syntax of CSS3, while still supporting the full power of Sass.
+Sass 3 introduces a new syntax known as SCSS which is fully compatible with the syntax of CSS, while still supporting the full power of Sass.
-This means that every valid CSS3 stylesheet is a valid SCSS file with the same meaning.
+This means that every valid CSS stylesheet is a valid SCSS file with the same meaning.
 In addition, SCSS understands most CSS hacks and vendor-specific syntax, such as [IE's old `filter` syntax](http://msdn.microsoft.com/en-us/library/ms532847%28v=vs.85%29.aspx#Defining_Visual_Filt).